MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-5.md

 Active Directory errors and events like those cited in the symptoms section of this KB can also fail with error 8453 with similar error string **Replication Access was denied**.
 The following root cause reasons can cause AD operations to fail with 8453: **replication access was denied** but don't cause failures with error 5: **replication is denied**:

 1. NC head not permitted with the **replicating directory changes** permission.
-2. The security principal initiating replication not a member of a group that has been granted **replicating directory changes**.
+2. The security principal starting replication not a member of a group that has been granted **replicating directory changes**.
 3. Missing flags in the `UserAccountControl` attribute including `SERVER_TRUST_ACCOUNT` and `TRUSTED_FOR_DELEGATION`.
 4. RODC promoted into domain without having first run `ADPREP /RODCPREP`.